ChujunQi/EC601_photonics_image_processor/Sprint 4/README.md

 # Second Part
 ## What we have done in sprint 4
-1. We have done ResNet and in the first step of building the classification.
+1. We are still working on ResNet and in the first step of building the classification.
 2. Already know basic concepts about ONN and trying to add it into our CNN model.